-Beautiful citadel built by the Franks in the middle of the forests, on a rocky peak.
-It allowed to control the roads coming from and going towards Lattakia.
+Beautiful castle built by the Franks in the middle of the forests, on a rocky peak.
+It allowed to control the roads coming from and going towards Latakia.
 The history of this stronghold is long: the Phoenicians had already fortified the place, Alexander the Great seized it, as well as the Byzantines a few centuries later.
-It is the Crusaders who, in the twelfth century, will give the castle its current appearance.
-At the time, it was called "Château de Saône" (named after a crusader).
+It is the Franks who, in the twelfth century, will give the castle its current appearance.
+At the time, it was called "Château de Saône" (named after a Frankish Robert of Saone.
 Its current name was only awarded in 1957, commemorating Saladin's seizure of the place in 1188.

-• Dinner and overnight in Lattakia.
+• Dinner and overnight in Latakia.

-Latakia-Ugarit - Amrit-krak des Chevaliers - Almeshtaya
+Latakia-Ugarit -krak des Chevaliers -Almeshtaya

 - •Breakfast at the hotel. - •Continue to Ugarit, a coastal town north of Lattakia. - •Ugarit became famous thanks to the discovery of tablets of the oldest consonantal alphabet known to date.
 The first habitat, a large fortified village, dates back to the 8th millennium BC.
-The two immense palaces, later constructions, yielded archives and literary archives, attesting to an astonishing diversity of languages and five writing systems, including the consonantal alphabetical or Ugaritic script which dates from the 14th century BC AD

-Breakfast at the hotel
+The two immense palaces, later constructions, yielded archives and literary archives, attesting to an astonishing diversity of languages and five writing systems, including the consonantal alphabetical or Ugaritic script which dates from the 14th century BC - Continue to Crack des Chevaliers, the most famous fortress of the Middle Ages.
+The crusaders made it the basic element of their system of strongholds on the coast.
+It is so vast and so impregnable that it has become the symbol of a whole era of bloody struggles between Muslims and Crusaders ... - overnight at the hotel in al-Mishtaya